linked-db/linked-ql/README.md

 </div>

-Linked QL is a database query client that simplfies how you interact with your database and manage your schemas.
+Linked QL is a modern, simplistic database abstraction that ridiculously shortens the SQL you write and the schema management work you do.

 <details><summary><i>What does it do at a high level?</i></summary>

-💥 Takes the ORM and friends out of the way and let's you just write SQL, but SQL that you will actually enjoy.
-(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code and without a single JOIN clause in most cases.)
+💥 Takes the ORM and friends out of the way and let's you just write SQL, but SQL that you actually enjoy.
+(Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code.)

-⚡️ Takes the process out of schema management and lets you just *ALTER* away your DB, but in a safety net.
-(Linked QL extends your DB behind the scenes to [automatically version](#introducing-auto-versioning) each edit you make and have them kept as "savepoints" that you can always rollback to.)
+⚡️ Takes the process out of schema management and lets you just *ALTER* away your DB, but with [automatic schema versioning](#introducing-auto-versioning) happening behind the scenes.

-💥 Brings the "schema-as-code" practice to its true meaning and essentially lets you have your entire DB structure go in a single [`schema.json` file](#re-introducing-schema-as-code-with-schemajson) that you edit in-place, as against the "hundreds of migration files" experience.
-(Linked QL essentially rewrites your "migrations" experience.)
+💥 Brings the "schema-as-code" philosophy to its true practice wherein you are able to manage your entire DB structure out of a single [`schema.json` (or `schema.yml`) file](#re-introducing-schema-as-code-with-schemajson).

 </details>